corsairmarks/organic_zealots/mod/README.md

     * Fix broken edits for the Helpful Drones event chain
     * Properly allow _all_ other empire types to declare an End Threat (Containment) total war against Organic Zealots - was incorrectly limited to robotic empires only
 * 1.3.0 Update Mentat traits for governors and rulers - governors now reduce pop upkeep by 5% and have decreased other bonuses, rulers have a lower unity bonus
+* 1.3.1 Fix bug introduced in 1.2.0 that disallowed Civic: Organic Zealots from proposing Secret Fealty, courtesy of reporting by [MrFunEGUY](https://steamcommunity.com/profiles/76561198025143641/myworkshopfiles/?appid=281990)

 ## Source Code